espressif/pytest-embedded/docs/usages/expecting.rst

        assert res.group(1) == b'would'
        assert res.group(2).decode('utf-8') == 'redirected'

-You can get the bytes read before timeout by expecting a :obj:`pexpect.TIMEOUT` object.
+You can get the bytes read before a timeout by expecting a :obj:`pexpect.TIMEOUT` object.

 .. code:: python